Skip Navigation Links The Library of Congress >> Especially for Researchers >> Virtual Programs & Services

 SEARCH STRATEGIES

 Criticism of poems can often be found through by conducting keyword searches of search engines such as Google and Yahoo!
 Using keywords such as a poem's title along with criticism, analysis, or introduction frequently will return sites that provide explications of the poem.
-There also exist Web portals such as Voice of the Shuttle or the Internet Public Library Literary Criticism collection that may lead you to criticism of individual poems.
+There also exist Web portals such as the Internet Public Library's Literary Criticism collection that may lead you to criticism of individual poems.

 Top of Page Top of Page